ShinyRice/citpass/README.md

 - I honestly don't think that a password manager needs to manage any sort of synchronization between computers.
 Even if said synchronization is mostly delegated to a separate program, as many things in pass are.
-Well, folders *do* lend themselves to synchronizing with git, but in this manager's case, having a git repo for a single file/folder with one file doesn't make a lot of sense.
+Well, folders *do* lend themselves to synchronizing with git, but in citpass' case, having a git repo for a single file/folder with one file doesn't make a lot of sense.

 About that last point, yes, I'm aware there's spm, written in POSIX shell.
 Its design is, however,